pardus/pardus-hotspot/README.md

 - The interface allows for setting the SSID, connection name, password, and other network-related configurations.

 ## Developer Notes
 `MainWindow.py` acts as the entry point of the application.
 It utilizes `hotspot.py` for the underlying logic to interact with the system's network management.
+`network_utils.py` is used for operations such as listing the available Wi-Fi cards in the computer and getting the Wi-Fi's status.

 ## To-Dos
-- [ ] Implement dynamic retrieval of network interfaces.
+- [x] Implement dynamic retrieval of network interfaces.
+- [x] Stack page for important errors
 - [ ] Add support for different encryption methods.
 - [ ] Introduce a feature to save and load preset configurations.
 - [ ] Improve error handling and user feedback.
+- [ ] Check if app is working on a virtual machine
+- [ ] Add a connection status label
+- [ ] Check if the Wi-Fi is on or off
+- [ ] Check how many devices are connected to the hotspot